shacker/django-todo/README.md

 ## Version History

+**2.4.10** It is now possible to use unicode characters (such as Chinese) as the only chars in a list title.

 **2.4.9** Fixed: Editing a task should not change its completed/incomplete status

 **2.4.8** Fix bug when setting default values for unspecified settings